This post may contain affiliate links. Please read our disclosure.

 With this Cinnamon Swirl Protein Cake, you can have cake for breakfast!
 It’s a tasty, high-protein treat that will make you excited to get out of bed in the morning.

-There is something so fun about crawling out of bed in the morning and starting my day with a sweet treat.
+There is something so fun about starting the day with a sweet treat.
 I guess that’s why people love to wake up and have a big breakfast of waffles or pancakes drowning in syrup, right?

-However, as someone living with diabetes, eating sugary pancakes smothered in sugary syrup is not a good breakfast option.
-In fact, it’s not exactly a good breakfast option for anyone (even if it tastes great going down!)
+However, as someone living with diabetes, eating sugary pancakes smothered in syrup is not a good breakfast option.

-I like to eat breakfasts that are high in protein and have a moderate amount of low-glycemic carbs and healthy fats.
 That’s why I created this nutritious (and very delicious) cinnamon swirl protein cake.
-Yes, cake for breakfast!

 How to make cinnamon swirl protein cake